01618830666

 Costs Associated with Removal

 The financial implications of Japanese Knotweed are not limited to property devaluation.
 Removal costs can be high, and there may be additional expenses for repair work to damage caused by the plant.
-These costs need to be factored into the sale price or absorbed by the seller, impacting the final sale value.
+These costs must be factored into the sale price or absorbed by the seller, impacting the final sale value.

 Insurance and Japanese Knotweed